Shinu87/Empathy-AI-Chat/README.md

 ![WhatsApp Image 2025-02-14 at 02 41 56_318d9a36](https://github.com/user-attachments/assets/ab2d5fc4-7915-443c-a782-41f58db20a97)
 ![WhatsApp Image 2025-02-14 at 02 45 08_4d39871d](https://github.com/user-attachments/assets/b9c90016-63c7-4fbe-9d05-3e7323e51d84)

-"I'm really proud of myself for finally standing up to my toxic boss, but I also feel a bit guilty...
-I hope I didn't overreact."
 ## 💡 How It Works
 1. The chatbot **detects user emotions** based on input.
 2. It **selects the most appropriate response** using NLP models.